zegetech/zegetech.github.io/_posts/2018-10-17-static-site-generators-are-back.md

 # Jekyll .

 Now that that's settled am sure you want to get started with a static site generator.
-With the whole lot of options for static site generators,Hugo,Hexo,Gatsby,NUXT,MkDocs,jekyll...etc you probably wondering which one you should use.
+With the whole lot of available options,Hugo,Hexo,Gatsby,NUXT,MkDocs,jekyll...etc you are probably wondering which one you should use.

 Try jekyll.
 A mature product, with a huge support community.
-Jekyll is  natively supported by GitHub pages, a big bonus.
+Jekyll is  natively supported by GitHub pages, which is big bonus.

-Jekyll has everything you need and nothing you don't to get started with your website.
+Jekyll has everything you need and nothing you don't to get started with your website:

-    It is fast
+- It is fast
-    It is flexible.
+- It is flexible.
-    It is blog-aware.
+- It is blog-aware.

 This site is built on jekyll.
-Navigate to see what I mean.
+Navigate around to see what I mean.

 {:class="text-primary"}
 **Getting started**